-But even given that, Mission US is a great addition to the history game genre.
+But even given that, Mission US is a great addition to the history simulation genre.
 And the best part?
-It’s free!
+It’s free.
 So play in streaming format or download and play on your hard drive.

 - Share on Facebook (Opens in new window)

 - Click to share on Twitter (Opens in new window)